thpthp1/DQN-Pong/README.md

 # Making a Deep Q Learning model for pong

-We are implementing this paper:://www.cs.toronto.edu/~vmnih/docs/dqn.pdf
+Short learning project, mostly learning how to do neural network training We are implementing this paper:://www.cs.toronto.edu/~vmnih/docs/dqn.pdf (This has now been modified to not do random batches anymore as it will take very long for every play)

 Currently should run a
 xt ∈ R^d each of this is an image